 Or you could go through your regularly used ready-made products and veganise them.
 For example: hot chocolate, which contains mostly milk powder.
 Replacing it with pure cocoa and a vegan rice milk powder is not difficult, and will give you far more control over how chocolatey you want your hot chocolate to taste.
-Swap out your Friday burger night with Fry’s Traditional Burgers or check out the wide range of other vegan meats available online.
+Swap out your Friday burger night with your local vegan range of faux meats, for example Fry’s Traditional Burgers, or check out the wide variety of other vegan meats available online.

 Eventually, so much of your diet will be vegan that you will feel silly eating animal products, instead of the other way around!

 - Write a list of your favourite meals.

 - Put your heart into creating delicious vegan replacements.

 Being vegan really is easy.
 Just give it an honest try.
 Remember why you are doing it and make an honest effort.

 We can guarantee that although your new vegan dishes may not taste, or look identical; they will be healthier, cruelty-free, 100% cholesterol-free, often times more colourful and even more mouth watering!

 Now that your favourite things are taken care of, the rest will be a piece of vegan cake.
 Right?